 Coffee is an important tradition in Malta.
 At the height of the 17th century, Valletta was one of the coffee capitals of the world.
 Coffee has been consumed in the city since Roman times, and it’s still an intrinsic part of city life today.

 Marisa gave us a fascinating perspective on this, and took us to an off-the-beaten-path café that we would never have picked out ourselves.
 Here, we tried some traditional Maltese coffee – which is very hard to find, even in Valletta – paired with a delicious traditional honey ring cake.
-It was our first proper introduction to the wonderful coffee shops of Valletta.
+It was our first proper introduction to the wonderful coffee shops of Valletta and we were so happy it was included on this food tour.

-Trying Maltese coffee and a traditional honey ring cake on the tour
+Trying Maltese coffee and a traditional honey ring cake on our Valletta Street Food tour

 Other drinking traditions are also incorporated into the tour.
 My sandwich at lunch was washed down with a bottle of Kinnie, a bittersweet-tasting Maltese soft drink.
 And when we sat down for some typical Maltese evening food, it was accompanied with a local beer.